DaniSprague/DiscordAutoReactBot/README.md

 Currently, the project is considered to be in v0.1.

+## Code Styling

+This project uses [YAPF](https://github.com/google/yapf) to format the code, using the config in the included `.style.yapf` file.
+For comments and docstrings, the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#s3.8-comments-and-docstrings) is followed.

 ## Why?

 This project sprung out of the COVID-19 pandemic when @DaniSprague desired something to work on.
 Checking their list of ideas, they saw an auto-reacting Discord bot listed.
 They thought it would be a most excellent idea as it would improve their Python skills and help them learn how to work with APIs (even if it was entirely wrapped in a Python package).